This How to Paint Tiles Guide is a guide on painting tiles and all your tile painting questions answered!

 If you’re looking for the most durable paint, search for trade paints instead of ‘retail’ or ‘domestic’.
 That way you can get a better product that will last longer.

-Like interior emulsion, tile paint is a flexible product that has different levels of sheen.
+Like interior emulsion paint, tile paint is a flexible product that has different levels of sheen.

 How do you Paint Floor Tiles?